Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 ## Deploy the CORTX Stack on K8s cluster
 This section enlists the commands to deploy the CORTX Stack on K8s cluster.

-### Make sure your EC2 nodes or VM(virtual machine) has following drives available on it:
+### Make sure your EC2 nodes has following drives available on it:

 ```
-# ls /dev/sd*
+ls /dev/sd*
 /dev/sda  /dev/sda1  /dev/sda2  /dev/sdb  /dev/sdc  /dev/sdd  /dev/sde  /dev/sdf  /dev/sdg  /dev/sdh  /dev/sdi
 ```

 ### Note:
- 1. All the nodes should be reachable over SSH with root user.
+ 1. All the EC2 nodes should be reachable over SSH using private ip address.
- 2. You can deploy CORTX on AWS EC2 instance also.
-Please follow [CORTX Deployment on AWS](https://github.com/Seagate/cortx-re/blob/main/solutions/community-deploy/cloud/AWS/README.md)
+ 2. Follow [CORTX Deployment on AWS](https://github.com/Seagate/cortx-re/blob/main/solutions/community-deploy/cloud/AWS/README.md) to build and deploy CORTX on AWS EC2 instances.

 ## Install K8s cluster
-**To install the K8s cluster on the EC2 primary node and run the following commands:**
+**Execute the following commands to install the K8s cluster on the EC2 primary node:**

--  Clone cortx-re repository in the current directory i.e. `cortx-re/solutions/kubernetes`.
+-  Clone cortx-re repository in the current directory `cortx-re/solutions/kubernetes`.
 ```
-CD="/home/centos/cortx-re/solutions/kubernetes"
-git clone https://github.com/Seagate/cortx-re && cd $CD
+git clone https://github.com/Seagate/cortx-re && cd $PWD/cortx-re/solutions/kubernetes
 ```
 - Add entries for all the EC2 nodes with same format in hosts file.
-Node from first entry will be configured as Primary node and rest as worker nodes.
+Node from first entry will be configured as Primary node and rest as Worker nodes.
 For example `hosts` file for multi-node setup is as below,
 ```
 cat hosts
-hostname=cortx-deploy-private-dns-name-primarynode.cortx.com,user=root,pass=<root-password>
-hostname=cortx-deploy-private-dns-name-workernode1.cortx.com,user=root,pass=<root-password>
-hostname=cortx-deploy-private-dns-name-workernode2.cortx.com,user=root,pass=<root-password>
+hostname="<AWS instance private ip of primarynode>",user=root,pass=<root-password>
+hostname="<AWS instance private ip of workernode1>",user=root,pass=<root-password>
+hostname="<AWS instance private ip of workernode2>",user=root,pass=<root-password>
 ```
 -  Execute `cluster-setup.sh` to setup K8s cluster on your EC2 primary node in the cluster.
--  To allow PODs creation on primary node pass the first input parameter for `cluster-setup.sh` script as true.

-### Note: You must pass the input parameter as true for multi-node setup.
+-  To allow PODs creation on primary node, you must pass the first input parameter for `cluster-setup.sh` as true for multi-node setup.
 ```
 sudo ./cluster-setup.sh true
 ```

 ## Deploy CORTX Stack

-Execute `cortx-deploy.sh` to deploy the CORTX on your K8s Cluster.
+- Execute `cortx-deploy.sh` to deploy the CORTX stack on your K8s Cluster.
 ```
 export SOLUTION_CONFIG_TYPE=automated && ./cortx-deploy.sh --cortx-cluster
 ```

 #### Note:
-Following parameter/s are passed when the cluster deployment command executes.
+- Following parameter(s) are passed when the cluster deployment command executes.
 If no parameter is passed, the default ones are chosen.

 | Parameter     | Default value     | Description     |
 | :------------- | :----------- | :---------|